jancichocki/Module_14_Challenge/README.md

 ## Evaluation of a New Machine Learning Classifier

 The AdaBoost classifier was integrated and compared against the baseline SVC model.
-The AdaBoost model exhibited better performance in terms of accuracy.
+The SVC model exhibited better performance in terms of accuracy.
 When observing the top accuracy scores, the SVC model achieved its best with an accuracy of 87.48% at a short window of 4 and a long window of 68.
-In contrast, the AdaBoost model matched this accuracy but with a significantly different configuration, demonstrating its flexibility and robustness across different market conditions.
+In contrast, the AdaBoost model had sightly lower accuracy but with a significantly different configuration, demonstrating its flexibility and robustness across different market conditions.

 Backtesting the AdaBoost model revealed that it adapts more effectively to market changes compared to the SVC model.
 This adaptability is evident in the AdaBoost's consistent performance across a wider range of window settings, suggesting a potential for better generalization to unseen market scenarios.